First-degree prime ideals of composite extensions: Preliminaries

-We can view it as a polynomial $R_{f,g}(y) \in \k[y]$, which can again be seen as a polynomial in $\k[x]$ by evaluating $y$ in $x$.
-Finally, we will drop the indices $f$ and $g$ when they are clear from the context. \end{defn}
+We can view it as a polynomial $R_{f,g}(y) \in \k[y]$, which can again be seen as a polynomial $R_{f,g} \in \k[x]$ by evaluating $y$ in $x$.
+Finally, we will drop the indices $f$ and $g$ when they are clear from the context. \end{notat}